The Essential Guide to Creating a Service Catalog

 You will also need to set out the fulfillment teams that provide the service requests themselves.
 You want to have specific departments, teams, and subteams for each of the different requests types (defining the different levels of IT support can be an effective way to do this).

 This will help because assigning tasks and requests to individual employees create not only a bottleneck for work but can also create delays if that person is out of the office for any reason.
-For this, InvGate Service Desk actually has a specific feature to automate ticket routing according to a set of rules, so you can ensure each request is handled by the right team or agent for the job.
+For this, InvGate Service Management actually has a specific feature to automate ticket routing according to a set of rules, so you can ensure each request is handled by the right team or agent for the job.

 4. Create requests categories and services

-InvGate Service Desk’s user-friendly interface makes it incredibly easy to create and display services that users or customers can access via the IT department's self-service portal.
+InvGate Service Management’s user-friendly interface makes it incredibly easy to create and display services that users or customers can access via the IT department's self-service portal.
 To get started, simply navigate to "Settings," select the "Catalog" tab, and click "Add a category."

 This process offers multiple customization options to tailor the service creation to your department's unique needs.
 It's crucial to ensure that service names, descriptions, and keywords are well-crafted for easy navigation and discovery within the system.